Is it Time to See a Therapist?

-- Indulging in behaviours that could harm yourself or those around you, like drinking excessively or behaving aggressive?
+Indulging in behaviours that could harm yourself or those around you, like drinking excessively or behaving aggressively?

 Does therapy really help?

-Research compared the well-being of people with emotional difficulties who’ve had several sessions of therapy to those who haven’t, and found that those who received treatment show a significant difference.
-One major study showed that 50 percent of patients noticeably improved after eight sessions while 75 percent of individuals in therapy improved by the end of six months.
+The research compared the well-being of people with emotional difficulties who’ve had several sessions of therapy to those who haven’t and found that those who received treatment show a significant difference.
+One major study showed that 50 per cent of patients noticeably improved after eight sessions while 75 per cent of individuals in therapy improved by the end of six months.
 Therapy is also as effective for children as it is for adults.

 Studies have shown that therapy has a visible impact on symptoms related to depression and anxiety, such as pain, fatigue and nausea.
 It even has physical benefits, like increasing survival time for heart surgery and cancer patients and boosting the immune system.
 This shows how closely emotional and physical health is linked.